OpenBAS-Platform/injectors/README.md

-# OpenEX injectors
+# OpenEx injectors

-The following repository is used to store the OpenEX injectors for the platform integration with other tools and applications.
+The following repository is used to store the OpenEx injectors for the platform integration with other tools and applications.

-## OpenEX usage
+## OpenEx usage

 Injectors must be started along with the platform api, using "lib" directory
 - openex-api.jar